Overview

 HPV infections are common.
 Risk factors for HPV infection include:

-• Number of sexual partners.
-The more sexual partners you have, the more likely you are to contract a genital HPV infection.
-Having sex with a partner who has had multiple sex partners also increases your risk.
+- Number of sex partners.
+The more sex partners, the higher the risk of getting a genital HPV infection.
+Having sex with a partner who has had multiple sex partners also increases the risk.

-• Age.
+- Age.
 Common warts occur mostly in children.
 Genital warts occur most often in adolescents and young adults.

-• Weakened immune systems.
+- Weakened immune system.
+HIV/AIDS or certain medicines used after organ transplants can weaken immune systems.
 People who have weakened immune systems are at greater risk of HPV infections.
-Immune systems can be weakened by HIV/AIDS or by immune system-suppressing drugs used after organ transplants.

-• Damaged skin.
-Areas of skin that have been punctured or opened are more prone to develop common warts.
+- Damaged skin.
+Areas of skin that have been injured are more likely to develop common warts.

 Complications

-• Oral and upper respiratory lesions.
-Some HPV infections cause lesions on your tongue, tonsils, soft palate, or within your larynx and nose.
+- Oral and upper respiratory sores, called lesions.
+Some HPV infections cause lesions on the tongue, tonsils or soft palate, or within the larynx and nose.

-• Cancer.
+- Cancer.
 Certain strains of HPV can cause cervical cancer.
-These strains might also contribute to cancers of the genitals, anus, mouth and upper respiratory tract.
+These strains also might play a part in cancers of the genitals, anus, mouth and upper respiratory tract.

 Prevention